 Science Department (Key Stage 3)

-The Science Department is the largest secondary department at QIS and currently consists of 14 full-time teachers, one part-time teacher, who is also the school’s SENDCO, and three lab technicians.
+The Science Department is the largest secondary department at QIS and currently consists of 14 full-time teachers and two lab technicians.
 There are three deputy heads of department each responsible for the three disciplines of Science at Key Stage 4 and Key Stage 5.
 There are 13 laboratories, a newly built ICT room, a breakout area for Year 13 students as well as two prep rooms.
 Each full-time science teacher has their own well resourced laboratory with access to an array of additional resources to deliver practical lessons.

 The Science Department aims to encourage pupils to learn how knowledge and understanding in science are rooted in evidence whilst discovering how scientific ideas contribute to aspects of science worldwide.
 This is achieved through offering learners opportunities to develop and evaluate explanations, role modelling the learning process, challenging expectations whilst instilling an ethos of lifelong love of discovery.
 We aim to provide learners with the necessary skills to achieve their full academic potential at IGCSE and A level.
 Pupils trace the development of science and recognise its cultural significance and applications, contributing towards their awareness of being a valued global citizen.